byungeunjeon/functional-adventure/README.md

 You can use these commands
 - look
-- north / west / south /east
 - take (item)
 - drop (item)
+- north
+- west
+- south
+- east
-- (command) and (command)
+- (command) and (command) and ...
+- exit
-- exit / quit
+- quit

 ## Hint for Winning